jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

     return flyweights.get(key);
 }
 ```

  __NOTE:__ A __Weak__ reference only makes the unreferenced flyweight element eligible for garbage collection.
 It does not ensure it.
 If garbage collection is not performed, then the flyweight element will be retained.
 This may not necessarily be bad.
-Retaining an unreferenced element until collected creates a window in which another client has the opportunity to acquire it while it's still instantiated.
+Retaining an unreferenced element until collected creates a window in which another client has the opportunity to acquire it while it's still instantated.

 ## Combining Concurrency and Memory Leak Solutions
 Let's combine concurrency and memory leak solutions.
 Here's a Java implementation that's ensures that the implementation is thread safe and releases memory by adding a [WeakReference](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/WeakReference.html).